bacoscamadalina/bacoscamadalina/README.md

 ### Hello! 👋 I'm Madalina Bacosca

-I'm an **Aerospace Engineering graduate** with a passion for **Python Programming** and **Machine Learning**.
+I'm an **Aerospace Engineering graduate** with a passion for **Python Programming** and **Data Science**.
 I enjoy solving technical challenges, learning new technologies, and exploring the intersection of engineering and software development.

 ---